HydrologicEngineeringCenter/WAT/README.md

 **Mission**

-To provide a water resources tool that integrates engineering and consequence software to support a wide range of USACE applications, including watershed and systems based risk analysis.
+To provide a water resources tool that integrates engineering and consequence software to support a wide range of water resources applications, including watershed and systems based risk analysis.

 **Vision**

-Develop USACE’s primary integration tool for engineering and water resources studies.
+Develop the primary integration tool for engineering and water resources studies.

 **Goals**
 - To provide an excellent user experience